kahunacohen/real-world-fp/README.md

 # Functional Programming for Smarties (part 1)

+Functional programming (fp) has gotten a lot of attention in the JavaScript community lately, mostly due to the visiblity of [ReactJs](https://reactjs.org/), [Redux](https://redux.js.org/) and [Rxjs](https://rxjs-dev.firebaseapp.com/).

-This series is aimed for intermediate JavaScript programmers, and/or those with limited functional programming experience.
-In the first part, I'll explore three important characteristics of functional programming (fp), namely:
+But what is fp, and why should we program using it?
+In short, how can it make our life better?
+This series is for intermediate JavaScript programmers, and/or those with limited functional programming experience.
+In the first part, I'll explore three important characteristics of functional programming, namely:

 1. pure functions as primary building blocks
 1. immutablity over mutability
 1. composition over inheritance

-In later posts we'll explore other key aspects of fp, but for now these three will get us started.

 We'll implement a typical programming task in a an object-oriented, procedural style and then transform it to a functional style and continue the refactor in later posts.

-Let's imagine we have data representing employees.
-We would like to:
+Let's imagine we have data in JSON representing employees.
+For now, we'll fetch it from a file. `employees.json`:

-* Return the number of active employees
-* Generate a CSV table of each active employee and the total amount of paychecks for the year.

-The data looks like this:

 ```json
 [